dar1enyang/Data-Modeling-PostgreSQL/README.md

 In order to answer the questions mentioned above, I created a database schema and ETL pipeline for the analysis.

-1. Create a Postgres database with defined fact and dimension tables applying Star Schema
+1. Defined fact and dimension tables applying Star Schema optimizing queries on song play analysis
+2. Create a Postgres database with defined tables
+3. Build ETL processes according to fact and dimension tables
-2. Build an ETL pipeline that transfers data into these tables in Postgres using Python and SQL
+4. Build an ETL pipeline that transfers datasets into tables in Postgres using Python and SQL